Expertium/expertium.github.io/RedditBot.md

 This doesn't work on posts that are too long to fit into the Transformer's context window after being fused with other posts, and also on posts that have 2-3 labels and this combination of labels is unique and doesn't occur anywhere else in the dataset.
 Because of all that, the overall increase in the number of training examples is less than 2.

 Fusing texts increased the size of the training set by roughly x1.92, from  texts to  texts.
+Note that unlike in the example with the kitten that I showed above, I apply multiple augmentation techniques sequentially to get even more data, so that the size of the dataset increases exponentially as I add more techniques.

 **Can I get more data?!**